In case of High Digital Risk

 • No longer in use:

-• Wire: now only has legacy status, and is being phased out.
+• Wire: has been phased out.

 • Signal: not in use for the above reasons